creativecreatorormaybenot/clock/README.md

 ### Implementation

- * I used only the Flutter rendering layer to create this clock face, i.e. no plugins were used at all (check [`pubspec.yaml`](https://github.com/creativecreatorormaybenot/clock/blob/master/gdr_clock/pubspec.yaml)).
+ * I used only the Flutter rendering layer to create this clock face, i.e.no plugins were used at all (check [ `pubspec.yaml` ](https://github.com/creativecreatorormaybenot/clock/blob/master/gdr_clock/pubspec.yaml)).

  * No widgets from the standard library were used in my own code, i.e. I mostly avoided the widget layer in order to have most control over the layout.